 I’ve always had a special place in my heart for high-energy students.
 I admire their enthusiasm and how they always seem to show up to class ready to bring it.
-Monday morning, rain or shine, while I’m waiting for my caffeine buzz to kick in from the Coke Zero I just guzzled, these guys come flying around the corner and bouncing down the hallway towards me with a big, toothy smile.
+Monday morning, rain or shine, while I’m waiting for my caffeine buzz to kick in from the Coke Zero I just guzzled, these kids come flying around the corner towards me with a big, toothy smile.
 I sometimes think to myself, “I’ll have what he’s having.”

 High-energy students bring fun and laughter, participate often, and are typically game for any activity.
 However, that enormous amount of vitality may also be accompanied with impulsivity or a lack of self-control.
 These students may struggle with focusing and/or exhibit behaviors that are distracting (and even annoying) to others.
 This harms their classmates’ learning, their own learning, and in turn can lead to self-esteem issues.

 - Brain Breaks: Embedding movement activities throughout the day is a MUST!
-Check out my post 20 Brain Break Clips: Fight the Fidgeting which links to several collections of dancing brain break videos for classroom use.
-GoNoodle.com offers a wide array of digital movement activities as well.
+Check out my post 30 Brain Break Clips: Fight the Fidgeting which links to a variety brain break videos for classroom use.
+GoNoodle.com is a great resource as well.

 - Selective Seating: Be mindful with seating arrangements.
 In the lunchroom, try placing high-energy students at a corner seat (less people/more space).
 On the carpet, let these students sit in the back row (where they can stretch out and sit on their knees).

 - Visuals & Tactiles: Create multi-sensory activities to hold students’ attention.
 Additionally, use visuals and tactiles to communicate friendly reminders.
-For example, put a little sticky tab on the student’s desk to remind him/her to make better choices.
-Likewise, if a student struggles with blurting out, give that learner a little token to hold as a tactile reminder to raise his/her hand.
+For example, put a little sticky tab on the student’s desk to remind them to make better choices.
+Likewise, if a student struggles with blurting out, give them a little token to hold as a tactile reminder to raise their hand.

 - Stimuli Control: Rid the extra supplies/materials that inevitably turn into toys instead of tools!

-- Pick Battles: Understand that you can’t (and it wouldn’t be fair) to try to correct everything.
+- Pick Battles: Understand that you can’t correct everything.
+It wouldn’t be fair anyway.
 Address the things that truly matter to the classroom environment.

-- Take a Break: If a student is not exhibiting self-control (after being given a specific, friendly reminder of your expectation), simply ask the student to take a break.
+- Take a Break: If a student is not exhibiting self-control (after being given a specific, friendly reminder of your expectation), simply ask the student to take a break or reset.
 This is NOT a time-out.
-During take a break, give the student the power to decide when he/she is ready to return to the activity.
-This puts them in charge of their choices.
+Give the student the power to decide when they’re ready to return to the activity.
+Put them in charge of their choices.
 Also, doing so is far more powerful than slapping on a consequence that may occur hours later.
 Immediacy matters and is necessary for them to truly be able to make a connection.

 - Model, Model, Model: We never want our class to sound like an “I Learned It By Watching You” 1980’s anti-drug ad.
 Practice what you preach!

 - This or That: Hitting yourself in the face with your sleeve repeatedly, are we?
 Let’s try ____ or ____ instead.
-Redirect by providing the child two alternative choices.
+Redirect by providing the student two alternative choices.

 - Buddy System: Enlist a peer to provide helpful reminders as needed.
-Allow the student with high-energy to decide how he/she would prefer to be reminded (such as a verbal statement, a tap on the shoulder or desk, etc.)
+Allow the student with high energy to decide how they would prefer to be reminded (such as a verbal statement, a tap on the shoulder or desk, etc.)